rachfop/runpod-docs/docs/api/api-endpoints.md

 You've successfully generated your first images with our Stable Diffusion API!

-If you want descriptions for all parameters and code examples past curl, read on!

 ### Rate Limit

+Rate limits are enforced on a per-user basis.
+If you exceed the rate limit, you will receive a `429` error code.

-`/run` - 1000 requests every 10s
+`/run` - 1000 requests every 10s.

-`/runsync` - 2000 requests every 10s
+`/runsync` - 2000 requests every 10s.